michaelnisi/feedkit/README.md

 # FeedKit

-The FeedKit Swift Package for iOS is a feed reading client specialized for podcast feeds.
+The FeedKit Swift Package is a feed reading client specialized for podcast feeds.
 It implements searching, browsing, and caching feeds, as well as subscription management for a single user.

 With FeedKit at its core, [Podest](https://github.com/michaelnisi/podest) is the most efficient podcast app.